wdxtub/WDXpeak/Project/fastcode/final-preparation.md

 ---

 > Is there any opportunity to reduce the number of `__syncthreads (Line 25)` executed?
 If no, why not?
 If it is possible, hwo could you achieve this?
-Explain in one or two sentences hwo you could do this.
+Explain in one or two sentences how you could do this.
 You don't have to write out the code.

 When the for-loop in Line 23 is only using one warp, no `__syncthreads()` are necessary.
 This would eliminate 5 `__syncthreads()`